Bob King

 How to report

 It's always possible T CrB could break with tradition and do something else entirely.
 I encourage you to check on the star every night with binoculars.
-A pair of 10×50s can reach down to 9th magnitude and enable you to track any changes in brightness.
+A pair of 10×50s can reach down to 9th magnitude under a dark sky and enable you to catch a brightening early.
 If you see T CrB at 9.5 magnitude or brighter, immediately report your observation to the AAVSO site.
-You can register for a free account there by clicking the Sign-in button at the top of the page.
-After filling out a form you'll be able to access the T CrB Time Sensitive Alerts Forum thread.
+You can register for a free account by clicking the Log In button at the top of that page.
+This allows you to access the T CrB Time Sensitive Alerts Forum thread.
 Post your observation there with the date, time and star's estimated brightness and ask for confirmation.
-If confirmed, that news will be relayed to The Astronomer's Telegram (ATEL) and distributed around the planet.
-You can subscribe to the ATELs for free at the link and stay current on T CrB's behavior.
+If confirmed, that news will be relayed to The Astronomer's Telegram (known as the ATELs) and distributed around the planet.

 Comments